anmolnar/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

 * *ssl.keyStore.type* and *ssl.quorum.keyStore.type* :
     (Java system properties: **zookeeper.ssl.keyStore.type** and **zookeeper.ssl.quorum.keyStore.type**)
     **New in 3.5.5:**
     Specifies the file format of client and quorum keystores.
 Values: JKS, PEM, PKCS12 or null (detect by filename).
-    Default: null
+    Default: null.
+    **New in 3.6.3, 3.7.0:**
+    The format BCFKS was added.

 * *ssl.trustStore.location* and *ssl.trustStore.password* and *ssl.quorum.trustStore.location* and *ssl.quorum.trustStore.password* :
     (Java system properties: **zookeeper.ssl.trustStore.location** and **zookeeper.ssl.trustStore.password** and **zookeeper.ssl.quorum.trustStore.location** and **zookeeper.ssl.quorum.trustStore.password**)
     **New in 3.5.5:**